 There are certain exceptions for various types of tenants, such as lodgers, tenants with lease agreements of seven years or longer, and residents of student housing and care homes.
-For a full list of these exceptions, click here.

 In order to satisfy the electrical safety standards, the inspections and tests arranged by landlords must be conducted by a competent and qualified professional.
 The electrical safety industry has established competent person schemes that can help landlords identify appropriate inspectors and testers.
 However, not all qualified and competent professionals are required to be members of these schemes.
 This means that landlords can also find a non-member and have them sign a checklist verifying their qualifications.